Last updated: July 2026. Written by Josh Hutcheson, OnlineCourseing editor. See our review methodology.

 The Coursera mobile apps came with the following features:

-My pick of features here would be the offline learning that comes with both mobile apps.
-I simply downloaded a lesson and watched it in-app later on, even whenever I was on a bus or anywhere without a Wi-Fi connection.
+The standout feature here is the offline learning in both mobile apps: download a lesson and watch it in-app later, even on a bus or anywhere without a Wi-Fi connection.

 Recommendations